nevaldiv/Torrentz/README.md

+--
 ###Inspiration
 --
-I got a little too overambitious with my concept for a project and was relying on a few technologies that in the end ended up being both not the intention of the project as well as stuck in develoment hell -- **bugs**.
+I may have gotten a little too overambitious with my concept for a project (again), and may have been using some gems/technologies that were not permitted in the instructions (which I did not read as carefully as I should have..)
+In the end ended up being both not the intention of the project as well as stuck in develoment hell -- **bugs**.

 So in the nature of getting a working CRUD app up and working, Mr Wyndham was born, what better way to showcase the power of rails than to pump something out quickly.